You are here:

 During a smallpox outbreak, these vaccination recommendations may change.
 People with atopic dermatitis who have been exposed to smallpox should consult their doctor about vaccination.

 Additional information about atopic dermatitis and smallpox vaccination is available from CDC.
-(See “For More Information” section of this booklet.)
+(See “For More Information”)

 Genetics: Although atopic dermatitis runs in families, the role of genetics (inheritance) remains unclear.
 It does appear that more than one gene is involved in the disease.

 Research has helped shed light on the way atopic dermatitis is inherited.
 Studies show that children are at increased risk for developing the disorder if there is a family history of other atopic disease, such as hay fever or asthma.
 The risk is significantly higher if both parents have an atopic disease.
-In addition, studies of identical twins (who have the same genes) show that a person whose identical twin has atopic dermatitis is seven times more likely to have atopic dermatitis than someone in the general population.
-A person whose fraternal (nonidentical) twin has atopic dermatitis is three times more likely to have atopic dermatitis than someone in the general population.
+In addition, a person whose fraternal (nonidentical) twin has atopic dermatitis is three times more likely to have atopic dermatitis than someone in the general population.
+Studies of identical twins show that a person whose identical twin has atopic dermatitis is even more likely to have atopic dermatitis than someone in the general population.
 These findings suggest that genes play an important role in determining who gets the disease.

 Also, scientists have discovered mutations in a certain gene that plays a role in the production of a protein called filaggrin.
 The filaggrin protein is normally found in the outermost layer of the skin and functions as a component of the skin barrier.
 The gene mutation disrupts filaggrin’s ability to maintain a normal skin barrier and appears to be a genetic factor that predisposes people to develop atopic dermatitis and other diseases in which the skin barrier is compromised.